a-jibrin/DataScienceTechniques/README.md

 # DataScienceTechniques
-Course INST414: I practiced data science techniques using python terminal on GColab
+Data Science techniques I practiced using Python terminal on GColab for a INST414 Course at UMD